What Is Competitive Benchmarking and Why Is It Important?

 what is competitive benchmarking?

-Competitive Benchmarking is what keeps you in the know of where you stand in comparison to your competitors as well as to the overall market or industry.
-While benchmarking competitors used to rely primarily on manufacturing operations, the digital world now allows you to monitor data in a new way to help you stand apart from the competition.
-Using a set collection of metrics, you can see how your competitors are performing versus how you are performing in various different areas.
-These metrics can include things like social media followers, impressions per post, engagement rates, website traffic, and many more.
+Competitive Benchmarking tells you where you stand compared to your competitors and the overall market or industry.
+While benchmarking competitors used to rely primarily on manufacturing operations, the digital world now allows you to monitor and analyze data in a new way to help you stand apart from your competition.

-Well, for many reasons, but the most apparent is because it gives you the ability to find gaps and blind spots in your strategies versus your competitors and find where you are excelling in comparison to others.
-With a better understanding of how you line up next to your competition, you can look deeper into what is working for them, with the understanding that it is likely to work for you as well.
-On the other side, where your benchmarks show that you are performing higher than your competitors you receive the validation that your efforts are working and can then lean into these areas to ensure that you maintain this advantage.
+Competitive benchmarking is important for many reasons, but the most apparent is the ability to find gaps and blind spots in your strategies versus your competitors — and find where you excel compared to others.
+With a better understanding of how you line up next to your competition, you can dig deeper to find what works for them and determine if it would work for your brand, too.
+On the other side, when your benchmarks show that you are performing higher than your competitors, you receive the validation that your efforts are working.
+You can then lean into these areas to maintain this advantage.

-In a social media heavy landscape, staying relevant requires an in-depth understanding of what your competitors are doing.
-Without an efficient strategy for analyzing competitor strategies, it’s easy to get bogged down and stuck in a cycle of playing the catch-up game.
-With competitive benchmarking, you’ll never have to worry about missing an important shift in the competitive landscape again.
+In social media, staying relevant requires an in-depth understanding of what your competitors are doing.
+Without an efficient strategy for analyzing competitor strategies, getting bogged down and stuck in a cycle of playing the catch-up game is easy.
+With benchmarking, you’ll never have to worry about missing an important shift in the competitive landscape again.

 Benchmarking vs. Competitive Analysis

 So, what’s the difference between competitive benchmarking and competitive analysis?
 Though often confused, competitive analysis and benchmarking are two different business practices.
-When performing a competitive analysis, you often look into every part of a competitor's business, including product, strengths, weaknesses, strategies, etc. On the other hand, competitive benchmarking relies on set metrics that depict a comparison over time, so that you can understand when your success is better than that of your competition, or when overall performance in the industry is dipping.
+When performing a competitive analysis, you often look into every part of a competitor's business, including product, strengths, weaknesses, strategies and more.
+On the other hand, competitive benchmarking relies on set metrics that depict a comparison over a specific period so you can better understand the industry landscape.
+For example, you might have noticed dips in something like follower growth — if competitors are also experiencing lower follower growth rates, you might not want to shift all of your efforts to follower retention

 How Dash Hudson Can Help Solve Competitive Benchmarking Challenges